InMemoryPersistencehas been renamed and moved to a dedicated package called the

-As Delayed Retries are enabled by default, using this persistence with a transport that uses the timeout manager has the risk of losing messages that have failed processing and are waiting for another retry attempt.
-Only use this persistence in scenarios where it is OK to lose messages.
+As delayed retries are enabled by default, using this persistence with a transport that uses the timeout manager has the risk of losing messages that have failed processing and are waiting for another retry attempt.
+Use this persistence only in scenarios where it is acceptable to lose messages.

 The in-memory gateway deduplication persistence uses an LRU cache.
 By default this cache can contain up to 10,000 items.
 The maximum size can be changed using the following API.